Aardwolf-Lunk/Mapper-Ninja/README.md

 *** MAPPER PORTALS ***

-mpor1 *                 --->  takes you to the destination of portal *
-mapper portal mpor *    --->  enters portal * into mapper database mporbag *               --->  sets * as portals bag
-mporbag                 --->  displays portals bag
+mpor *                  --->  takes you to the destination of portal * mapper portal mpor *    --->  enters portal * into mapper database mporbag *               --->  sets * as portals bag mporbag                 --->  displays portals bag